How do funeral prices compare by state in Australia?

 Direct cremation: $2,000 to $2,829 Burial (funeral director plus cemetery): $7,500 to $15,000+

-SA generally sits at the lower end of the national range, with the 2025 eziFunerals average at $7,200.
-However, pricing data for SA relies more heavily on aggregator estimates than on primary provider price lists.
-Fewer SA funeral directors publish itemised pricing online compared to NSW or VIC.
+SA generally sits at the lower end of the national range, though only eight SA brands publish a price, which is too few for a median.
+Fewer SA funeral directors publish itemised pricing online compared to NSW or VIC, and there is no funeral-specific disclosure requirement in SA.

 Data confidence: Medium.
 Limited primary provider price lists available.